Nokocchi/Alph-Bank/Styleguide.md

 * APIs must be JSON-based and REST-like (Without HATEOAS :) )
 * APIs must be built spec-first, with a version-controlled OpenAPI spec in the repository
 * You must publish this OpenAPI spec and make sure it is versioned.
+* Your own API must be generated from the versioned published OpenAPI spec, to ensure that all changes to your API exist as a new version for consumers as well.
 * As part of the build step, you should auto generate the controller interfaces and controller models for your own API, as well as models and client APIs for your dependencies, using their published OpenAPI spec.
 The generated code should be in a folder separate from the source code, and not checked into version control.